TORCH syndrome

 TORCH syndrome is a cluster of symptoms caused by congenital infection with toxoplasmosis, rubella, cytomegalovirus, herpes simplex, and other organisms including syphilis, parvovirus, and Varicella zoster.
 Zika virus is considered the most recent member of TORCH infections.

 TORCH is an acronym for (T)oxoplasmosis, (O)ther Agents, (R)ubella, (C)ytomegalovirus, and (H)erpes Simplex.

 Signs and symptoms

 Though caused by different infections, the signs and symptoms of TORCH syndrome are consistent.
 They include hepatosplenomegaly (enlargement of the liver and spleen), fever, lethargy, difficulty feeding, anemia, petechiae, purpurae, jaundice, and chorioretinitis.
 The specific infection may cause additional symptoms.

 TORCH syndrome may develop before birth, causing stillbirth, in the neonatal period, or later in life.

 Pathophysiology

 TORCH syndrome is caused by in-utero infection with one of the TORCH agents, disrupting fetal development.

 Diagnosis

 Presence of IgM is diagnostic and persistence of IgG beyond 6–9 months is diagnostic.

 Prevention

 TORCH syndrome can be prevented by treating an infected pregnant woman, thereby preventing the infection from affecting the fetus.

 Treatment

 The treatment of TORCH syndrome is mainly supportive and depends on the symptoms present; medication is an option for herpes and cytomegalovirus infections.

 Epidemiology

-Developing countries are more severely affected by TORCH syndrome.
+Developing countries are more severely affected by TORCH syndrome than developed countries.